 The Sheriff’s Office Patrol Division consists of different units (squads), each of which is supervised by a sergeant.
 The sergeant is responsible for scheduling of manpower, location assignments and the day-to-day supervision of the unit.
 Each unit has a sergeant, a master deputy and a number of deputies depending on the units responsibilities.
 These units consist of :

 Civil Squad - 1 consisting of a Lieutenant, Lieutenant J. A. Owens) and a sergeant (Sergeant J. Lombard) and master deputies and deputies.
 Responsible for serving evictions, executions, specialized civil papers and Department of Social Service processes.

-Court Security - 1 consisting of a lieutenant (Lieutenant B. T. Rucker) and a Sergeant (Sergeant C. Crane), master deputies, bailiffs, security deputies and 1 K-9 deputy.
+Court Security - 1 consisting of a lieutenant (Lieutenant B. T. Rucker) and a Sergeant (Sergeant C. Stewart), master deputies, bailiffs, security deputies and 1 K-9 deputy.
 Responsible for court house and court room security for courts and Justice Center.

 Transportation - 1 consisting of 1 full-time and 8 part-time deputies.
 Responsible for transporting prisoners and mental commitments from Rowan County to other facilities throughout the state.